The Journey From Stroke to Recovery

 Types of Stroke

 There are two kinds of stroke: hemorrhagic and ischemic.
-Hemorrhagic strokes make up only 15% of strokes, but are responsible for about 40% of all stroke deaths.
+Hemorrhagic strokes make up only 13% of strokes but are responsible for about 40% of all stroke deaths.
 This type of stroke happens when a brain aneurysm bursts or when a weakened blood vessel leaks.
 Blood spills into or around the brain and creates swelling and pressure, damaging cells and tissue in the brain.

 An ischemic stroke happens when a blood vessel carrying blood to the brain is blocked by a blood clot.
 This makes it impossible for blood to reach the brain, resulting in stroke.

 The Road to Rehabilitation

 Stroke rehabilitation includes a mix of many different therapies, including physical, occupational and speech therapies.
-The charge is led by a team of physicians, surgeons, nurses, case managers, therapists, speech pathologists, nutritionists and psychologists who work together to develop a care plan.
+The charge is led by a team of physicians, surgeons, nurses, case managers, therapists, speech pathologists, registered dietitians and psychologists who work together to develop a care plan.

 The care plan is influenced by factors such as the patient’s current level of function, overall health and the goals of both the patient and the patient’s family.

 Stroke rehabilitation helps individuals recover or compensate for functions lost as the result of a stroke.
 Therapists help patients perform increasingly difficult tasks in an effort to retrain the brain and regain function.

 For some patients, rehabilitation includes both inpatient and outpatient therapy, and it always includes nutrition and stroke prevention education.
 The amount of time it takes a patient to recover is unique to the individual.

 A Family Affair

 It’s important to remember stroke recovery doesn’t only happen during the first couple months of rehabilitation.
 Recovery can be a lifelong process and often requires the loving care and support of family and friends.

 Eighty percent of strokes are preventable.
-Some risk factors you cannot control, like heredity and sex: females are more likely to experience stroke than males.
+Some risk factors you cannot control, such as heredity and sex: Women are more likely to experience stroke than men.
 However, taking small steps toward improving your health and learning the warning signs can go a long way in preventing stroke and improving recovery.